UAL Level 2 Diploma in Music Performance & Production

 Who is the course for

-We are very pleased to be running the new UAL qualification.
-This one year course puts you, the student at the centre of your training.
+This one year UAL qualification course puts you, the student at the centre of your training.
 We look at the skills and strengths that you bring and develop them, helping you to reach your full potential.
 This course is designed to develop a wide range of music making skills, including music performance and music production and is aimed at learners who have a musical background and who want to hone their skills in a collaborative manner, to get ready for work in the music industry.

 - Creating your own music product